TMElyralab/MuseTalk/README.md

 1. checkpoint available trained on the HDTF and private dataset.

 # News
+- [04/05/2025] :mega: We are excited to announce that the training code is now open-sourced!
+You can now train your own MuseTalk model using our provided training scripts and configurations.
-- [03/28/2025] :mega: We are thrilled to announce the release of our 1.5 version.
+- [03/28/2025] We are thrilled to announce the release of our 1.5 version.
 This version is a significant improvement over the 1.0 version, with enhanced clarity, identity consistency, and precise lip-speech synchronization.
 We update the [technical report](https://arxiv.org/abs/2410.10122) with more details.
 - [10/18/2024] We release the [technical report](https://arxiv.org/abs/2410.10122v2).
 Our report details a superior model to the open-source L1 loss version.
 It includes GAN and perceptual losses for improved clarity, and sync loss for enhanced performance.
 - [04/17/2024] We release a pipeline that utilizes MuseTalk for real-time inference.
 - [04/16/2024] Release Gradio [demo](https://huggingface.co/spaces/TMElyralab/MuseTalk) on HuggingFace Spaces (thanks to HF team for their community grant)